WISEPLAT/shares_get_history_class/csv_export_rus/ReadMe.md

-# RUSSIA 249 Stocks Prices
+# RUSSIA 249 Stocks Prices MOEX

 ### ~3 Gb of market data for you and your analysis with NN or other methods